 That is why the Investigate Europe team will be following the Council’s proceedings closely in future and – whenever possible – reporting on which government is blocking or watering down legislative proposals, and with whom it is in league.

 Why, for example, is the law on public country-by-country reporting by multinational corporations not progressing?
 It is intended to oblige transnational companies to report publicly on how much revenue they generate and how much tax they pay in which country?
 If this were to happen, all the tricks they use to avoid taxes would automatically become transparent, and policymakers would have to do much more.
 That would simply be sensible, yet the law has been stuck in Council for almost four years.
 It is common knowledge that the German Government is leading the blockade, but which governments are helping out?
-Our colleague Paulo Pena looked into this question and came up with some surprising answers, which you can read for yourself…
+Our colleague Paulo Pena looked into this question and came up with some surprising answers, which you can read about for yourself…